Admission & Enrollment

 Submission of Application Materials

-Please submit all application material to HMEI at the following address:
+Please submit all application material to HMEI via mail or email to the following address:

 Hope Montessori Educational Institute